 International students should visit our website for further information: www.edgehill.ac.uk/international

 To join this course you must hold a relevant HND/HNC or Part1 (120 credits at Level 4) of a degree programme, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent).
-You are expected to have a a commitment to, and understanding, of secondary education, demonstrating the personal attributes, values and motivation required to train as a teacher.
+Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language and Mathematics.
+You are expected to have a commitment to, and understanding, of secondary education, demonstrating the personal attributes, values and motivation required to train as a teacher.
 To apply for the three-year degree programme please use course code XV62.

 Please click the following link to find out more about qualification requirements for this course